Menace of Destruction: Minnesota

-In February 2005, members of the Menace of Destruction were involved in a shooting attack on a group of Tibetan Americans that left two people, a Tibetan and a Cambodian American, dead and four others wounded outside a pool hall in Columbia Heights, Minnesota.
+In February 2005, members of the Menace of Destruction were involved in a shooting attack on a group of Tibetan Americans that left two people; a Tibetan and a Cambodian American, dead and four others wounded outside a pool hall in Columbia Heights, Minnesota.
 The Tibetans were mistakenly thought to be members of a rival gang, and the two groups engaged into a fistfight.
 The fistfight escalated to bottles and other objects being thrown at each parties, and then multiple M.O.D. members retrieved firearms from their cars and opened fire at the Tibetans.
 Two men were arrested and convicted of first-degree murder, and six other gang members were convicted of lesser offenses.
 Two M.O.D gang members was sentenced to 126 years for the shooting, and another was sentenced to 6 years.

-Yatau Her, Xee Lor, and Fong Vang were M.O.D gang members also involved in the pool hall shooting.
-Yatau had escaped from a juvenile prison during a work release program in California.
-After the pool hall shooting, Yatau was involved in an armed robbery and attempted homicide at a local store in Eau Claire, Wisconsin, along with other M.O.D gang members.
+Yatau Her, Xee Lor and Fong Vang were M.O.D gang members also involved in the pool hall shooting.
+Yatau Her had escaped from a juvenile prison during a work release program in California.
+After the pool hall shooting, Yatau was involved in an armed robbery and attempted homicide at a local store in Eau Claire, Wisconsin, along with other local M.O.D gang members.
 The three gang members were spotted a few weeks later by two police authorities.
 At this point, Xee Lor shot and fired at the officers with a .38-caliber semiautomatic handgun.
-In return, the officers fired back, wounding Xee.
+In return, the officers fired back, wounding Xee Lor.
 The three of them were captured the same day after a few hours of pursuit.

 Two officers were patrolling in Saint Paul, Minnesota, when they spotted a fugitive from Menace of Destruction in February 2007.
-Mitchell Moua, the gang member, was wanted for aggravated assault, false imprisonment, and federal weapons charges.
+Mitchell Moua, the gang member, was wanted for aggravated assault, false imprisonment and federal weapons charges.
 During the pursuit, Mitchell fired shots at the officers while they fired back in return, resulting in Moua's car crash and death.
 Moua had turned the gun to himself instead of being taken alive.

 A national drug ring based in Twin Cities was busted after months of surveillance and wiretaps in March 2012.
-The cartel La Familia smuggled millions of dollars worth of methamphetamine from Mexico to Minnesota.
+The cartel La Familia smuggled millions of dollars' worth of methamphetamine from Mexico to Minnesota.
 The drugs then went through a local member of the cartel and the Menace of Destruction gang.